 Yvonne Kaszubowski Named WCCC 2017 Project Excellence Educator

 Warren County Career Center Career Development Coordinator Yvonne Kaszubowski is the 2017 Project Excellence Outstanding Educator for the district.
-She will be honored, along with other Warren County teachers selected, at the annual Project Excellence banquet at WCCC on May 3.
+She was honored, along with other Warren County teachers selected, at the 30th annual Project Excellence banquet at WCCC on May 3.
+See photos HERE.

 Now in her 25th year at WCCC, she did her student teaching with WCCC business instructor Christie Leis in 1991 at WCCC.
 After her student teaching and graduation from Wright State University in 1991, she was hired in 1992 as a business teacher in WCCC Adult Education, a position she held for six years.
 She transitioned into the WCCC School to Work Coordinator position for three years, and then for the past 16 years she has worked as Career Development Coordinator.